forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 The idea is that we can get the task that appears the maximum number of times and consider how to schedule them.
 For example, there are 3 'A's and n = 2: A -> idle -> idle -> A -> idle -> idle -> A
 We also need to take care of some special cases.

+**670. Maximum Swap**: Given a non-negative integer, you could swap two digits at most once to get the maximum valued number.
+Return the maximum valued number you could get.

+From right to left, save the maximum digit and a smaller digit in the left of it.

 **739. Daily Temperatures**

 Somehow avoid unnecessary compares.

+**875. Koko Eating Bananas**

+Binary search.
+When k (the speed) increases, h (time spent) decreases, and vice versa.

 **887. Super Egg Drop**